Benjamin A. Gilman International Scholarship

 - I can propose a feasible follow-up project to increase awareness of study abroad and the Gilman Scholarship.

 What is Benjamin A. Gilman International Scholarship?
 The U.S. Department of State’s Benjamin A. Gilman International Scholarship Program enables students of limited financial means to study in a diverse array of countries or areas and world regions, providing them with skills critical to our national security and economic prosperity.
-Scholarships are up tp $5,000, and up to $8,000 for applicants who are studying a critical need language while abroad.
+Scholarships are up to $5,000, and up to $8,000 for applicants who are studying a critical need language while abroad.
+An additional $1000 is available for students who plan to conduct STEM-related research as part of their study abroad experience.

 The program has been successful in supporting students who have been historically underrepresented in education abroad, including but not limited to first-generation college students, students in STEM fields, ethnic minority students, students with disabilities, and students coming from U.S. states with less study abroad participation.
 Veterans of military service are encouraged to apply, and preference is given to veterans when other factors are equivalent.